Hilltop inflation and generation of helical magnetic field: Acknowledgements

 \section{Acknowledgements}

-Research of SC is funded by the INSPIRE Faculty fellowship (Reg.
-No. DST/INSPIRE/04/2018/000893) from Department of Science and Technology, Government of India and the research of SSG is partially supported by the SERB-Extra Mural Research Grant No. (EMR/2017/001372), Government of India.
+Research of SC is funded by the INSPIRE faculty fellowship from the DST, Government of India (Reg.
+No. DST/INSPIRE/04/2018/000893) and by the Start-Up Research Grant from SERB-DST, Government of India (Reg.
+No. SRG/2020/000409).
+Research of SSG is partially supported by the SERB-Extra Mural Research Grant (Reg.
+No. EMR/2017/001372), Government of India and SP thanks SERB-DST, Government of India for Research Grant No. NMICPS/006/MD/2020-21.